Steakholder Foods Ltd. (STKH) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price suggested by analysts for STKH is $5.00, The public float for STKH is 13.06M, and currently, shorts hold a 0.41% of that float.
-The average trading volume for STKH on August 01, 2023 was 385.22K shares.
+The average price predicted for Steakholder Foods Ltd. (STKH) by analysts is $5.00, The public float for STKH is 15.88M, and at present, short sellers hold a 0.34% of that float.
+On August 07, 2023, the average trading volume of STKH was 431.53K shares.

 STKH’s Market Performance